Hall Island (Arctic): History

 Hall Island was discovered on 30 August 1873, by the Austro-Hungarian North Pole expedition, and named after American Arctic explorer Charles Francis Hall.
-It was the first island of the Franz Josef group which the expedition discovered and, after the smaller Wilczeck Island, the first major island on which they set foot.
+It was the first island of the Franz Josef group that the expedition discovered and, after the smaller Wilczeck Island, the first major island on which they set foot.

-A small camp was built at Cape Tegethoff in 1898 by the Walter Wellman expedition.
+A small camp was built at Cape Tegetthoff in 1898 by the Walter Wellman expedition.
 It contains a marker commemorating the discovery of the archipelago.
 Cape Tegetthoff was named after the main ship of the Austro-Hungarian explorers, which had been named in honor of Austrian admiral Wilhelm von Tegetthoff.

 Geography

 Hall Island is almost completely covered by glaciers.
 Its highest point is 502 m and it is the summit of the Kupol Moskvy ice dome that covers the central part of the island.
 Besides the ice dome there is a glacier with its terminus in the southern shore, the Sonklar Glacier.

-The only relatively large areas free of permanent ice are located in its southern end, where there are two headlands, Cape Tegetthoff, and also Cape Ozernyy, on Littrov Peninsula.
-There is also a very small unglaciated area around its eastern cape, Mys Frankfurt, and another in its northwestern point, Cape Wiggins.
+The only relatively large areas free of permanent ice are located at its southern end, where there are two headlands: Cape Tegetthoff, and also Cape Ozyornyy, on Littrov Peninsula.
+There is also a very small unglaciated area around its eastern cape, Mys Frankfurt, and another at its northwestern point, Cape Wiggins.
 Hall Island's area is 1049 km² and it is one of the largest islands in the group.
 There is a wide bay on the southeastern side of Hall Island known as Hydrographer Bay and a smaller one west of the Littrov Peninsula called Bukhta Surovaya.

 Hall Island is located very close to the eastern shores of McClintock Island, separated from it by a narrow sound.
-To the southeast there is a wider strait separating Hall Island from Salm Island known in Russian as Proliv Lavrova.
-The strait to the east is the large Avstriskiy Proliv.
+To the southeast there is a wider strait separating Hall Island from Salm Island, known in Russian as Proliv Lavrova.
+The strait to the east is the large Austrian Strait.